ashleshasarnot04/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker

-🔹 Project Overview
+Project Overview

-This system helps users manage their personal finances by:
+The system assists users in handling their personal  financial data through the following features:

-Recording income & expenses as transactions.

-Tracking savings goals.

-Allowing search, filter, and sort on transactions.

-Storing data persistently using file handling.
+The system tracks user income together with their expense transactions.

+The system  enables users to track their savings objectives.

+The system enables users to find transactions through search functions and process them  with filter functions and sorting options.

+The system keeps data stored permanently through file-handling techniques.

-Displaying an ASCII bar chart for monthly spending (bonus feature).
+The  system shows monthly spending through an ASCII bar chart as an additional feature.

-🔹 Features in Detail
+ Features in Detail

 1. Transaction Management

-Each transaction stored in a structure:
+Every recorded transaction exists inside a structure named:

 struct Transaction {

     int id;
     char type[10];   // "Income" or "Expense"
     char category[30];
     float amount;
     char date[15];   // e.g. "2025-08-19"

 };

-Stored in an array of structures.
+The transactions exist as an array of structures.

 2. Sorting, Searching,  Filtering

-Sort transactions by date, amount, or category.

-Search by category (e.g., "Food").

-Filter (e.g., expenses > $100).
+Users can arrange transactions according to date sequence and amount size and category grouping.

+Users can  search through the transactions by selecting categories such as "Food".

+Users can filter their expenses by selecting  criteria such as amounts exceeding $100.

 3. Savings Goal Tracking

-User sets a monthly savings goal.
+Users establish their monthly savings objectives  through the system.

-Program compares income - expenses with the goal.
+The program evaluates the difference between income and expenses in relation to the savings goal.

-Displays progress (met/not met).
+The system shows users whether they have reached their savings goal or not.

 4. File Handling

-Save transactions to a file (finance.txt).

-Load transactions when the program starts.
+Users  can save their financial transactions in the file named finance.txt.

+The system retrieves financial transactions from storage during  program initialization.

 5. ASCII Bar Chart (Bonus)

-For each month, print total spending in bar form.
+The system displays monthly spending totals with bar charts  which represent the amount spent.
 Example:

 Jan: ####### ($700)

 Feb:  ### ($300)

 Mar: ########## ($1000)

-(# = $100)
+(#

-🔹 How to Run

-Compile the program:

-g++ finance_tracker.cpp -o finance_tracker